 Image above: Barbara McCullough, Water Ritual #1: An urban rite of purification, 1979, film still.
 Courtesy of Barbara McCullough and Third World Newsreel

-Access information: whether the reading group is held in-person or online, the session will be organised to include breaks.
-Please get in touch with [email protected] if you have questions or require any access information in advance.
+Access information: Please get in touch with [email protected] if you have questions or require access information.

 Culture Art Society (CAS) is an interdisciplinary curatorial platform founded in 2013 that foregrounds archival research to facilitate institutional as well as public awareness and engagement with past and present artistic productions from the African continent and diaspora.